GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

 If this is your first time using Vertex AI in this project, this operation will take 5 minutes or so.

-The endpoint ID will be used to refer to the endpoint, rather than the display name.
+We'll use the endpoint ID rather than the display name to refer to the endpoint.

-## 6. Create delivery pipeline, targets, and skaffold
+## 6. Create delivery pipeline, targets, and Skaffold config

-Within the `quickstart` directory, run this command to make a temporary copy of `clouddeploy.yaml` and `configuration/skaffold.yaml`, and to replace placeholders in the copies with actual values
+Within the `quickstart` directory, run this command to make a temporary copy of `clouddeploy.yaml` and `configuration/skaffold.yaml`, and to replace placeholders in the copies with actual values.

 ```shell
 export TMPDIR=$(mktemp -d)